camwestwood/xapi/recipes/vle/login.md

 ```

 ### Object
-Common entity identifier: ObjectA, as defined on the [common structures](../common_structures.md#objecta) page.
+Common entity identifier: ObjectA, as defined on the [common structures](/common_structures.md#objecta) page.

-For the logged-in recipe, the object.definition.type is "http://activitystrea.ms/schema/1.0/application".
+object.definition.type is "http://activitystrea.ms/schema/1.0/application".
 The subType (http://xapi.jisc.ac.uk/subType) extension should be used to identify the system type that is being logged into, in this example a Virtual Learning Environment (aka Learning Management System), identified by  http://id.tincanapi.com/activitytype/lms.
 Different application types should use the relevant subType, as defined on the [vocabularies](vocabulary.md#32-object-definition-extensions) page.

 #### Example:
 ``` javascript